 8. Homemade Lao-Lao Whiskey

 A powerful home-brewed whiskey made from fermented sticky rice that is the national drink in Laos (along with sacred Beer Lao of course!).
 Don’t think you can keep up with the locals as you down shots of this potent moonshine like it’s going out of fashion.
 Lao meaning alcohol and Lao (with a different tone) meaning Laos, naturally.
-This local liquor is utterly unregulated and it’ll BLOW YOUR HEAD OFF! ?
+This local liquor is utterly unregulated and it’ll BLOW YOUR HEAD OFF!!!

 9. Soy Milk

 This Asian staple is readily available all over the continent.
-Soy milk is a plant-based drink which is made from soaking and grinding down soybeans.
+Soy milk is a plant-based drink that is made from soaking and grinding down soybeans.
 It is often consumed in the west by vegans and those who are lactose intolerant as a substitute for dairy milk.